mpeleshenko/mynotsominishell/README.md

-#####What works:
+#mynotsominishell

-- resize
+A custom built shell that has the following features:

-- left/right arrows
+##Features:
-- Ctrl-A
+- on window resize, reprint current prompt and typed command
-- Ctrl-E
+- up/down arrows command history
-- Ctrl-L
+- left/right arrows to move cursor
-- normal input
+- backspace at cursur
-- history loading
+- insert characters at cursor
-- history saving
+- Ctrl-A - move cursor to first character
-- up/down arrows
+- Ctrl-E - move cursor to the end
-- Backspace
+- Ctrl-K - cut from cursor position to end of the command
-- Inserting characters
+- Ctrl-L - clear screen and reshow typed command

-#####What doesn't work:
+- Ctrl-Y - paste what was cut at cursor
-- Ctrl-K
+- loads command history (up to 100 commands) from .history file on start (if it exists)
-- Ctrl-Y
+- saves command history (up to 100 commands) to .history file on exit